 LED-based lighting is ideal for a wine storage environment because it produces little heat.
 Timer and dimmer switches are recommended to minimize exposure of wine bottles to light.
 Leaving the light on for long periods of time can lead to excess heat.

-There are a range of wine cellar lighting fixtures available.
+There is a range of wine cellar lighting fixtures available.
 Wall sconces add dramatic effect, and rope lighting will highlight individual bottles displayed on high reveal wine racks.

 Adding an Efficient Wine Cellar Refrigeration System